 To ensure that the federation setup works correctly, the Federation Master must open a certain set of connections to each Federated Child.
-When a firewall exists between the Federation Master and the Federated Children, the appropriate ports must be opened.
+When a firewall exists between the Federation Master and the Federated Children, the TCP 4444 port must be opened on the Federation Children.